Xilinx/mlir-aie/AIEVecDialect.md

 AIE-ML vector element-wise multiply

-Xilinx-specific multiply operation that multiplies two 1-D vectors in the same channel.
+AMD-specific multiply operation that multiplies two 1-D vectors in the same channel.
 The vector sizes are at least 512 bits.
 `$result = `$lhs * $rhs`.